-Your inner critic creates resistance in speaking your mind.
+Your inner critic creates resistance to speaking your mind.
 You feel scared of being ridiculed for expressing your views and opinions on a particular matter.
 In other words, you lose authenticity.

 You start suppressing yourself more.
-This suppression leads to toxic behaviors.
-For example, you might vent out anger and frustration at an unsuspecting target or someone who can’t retaliate, like your child.
+This suppression leads to unhealthy coping and toxic behaviors.
+For example, you might vent out anger and frustration at an unsuspecting target or someone who can’t retaliate, like a child or an elderly person.

 Most people believe that venting out frustration is a solution to their problem, but that only reinvigorates the inner critic and damages relationships.
 The frustration increases over time, both in frequency and magnitude.

-Cultivating awareness of our true self and nature helps us deal with the inner critic.
-The old habitual pattern of thinking gets replaced with a positive self-affirming image.
+Cultivating awareness of our true self and nature helps us understand the inner critic.
+And the old habitual pattern of thinking gets exposed and replaced with a positive-self-affirming image.

 The idea is to be aware of the inner critic and mindfully separate yourself from the afflicting feelings it creates.
 As awareness rises, the negative impact of the inner critic reduces.